ThreeLetters/SuperSQL/README.md

 # SuperSQL
-SlickInject and Medoo on steroids - The most advanced and compact library available.
+SlickInject and Medoo on steroids - The most advanced and lightweight library of its kind.

 ## Purpose

 1. To provide a very fast and efficient way to edit sql databases